Major Requirements for the Class of 2019 and beyond

 b) one Short term course offered by the Spanish department.

-c) one course taught in English and cross-listed between Spanish and another department or interdisciplinary program (i.e. African American studies, American cultural studies, European studies, Latin American studies, women and gender studies, Asian studies, etc.).
+c) one course taught in English and cross-listed between Spanish and another department or interdisciplinary program (i.e. African American studies, American cultural studies, European studies, Latin American studies, Gender and Sexuality Studies, Asian studies, etc.).

 d) courses taken in an approved off-campus study program in a Spanish-speaking country (see Off-campus Study).